DuneSt/MaterialDesignLite/src/Material-Design-Lite-Widgets.package/MDLSelectWidget.class/README.md

 There is many constructors in my class side.

 - #defaultSorting 		Use this method to sort the labels using the #<= operator by default
+- #beAutoSubmit 		Use this method if you want to form to submit when the user select a value.
+Do not forget to put your widget in a form.

 Examples
 -------------------